joaovitortc/KuKeen/README.md

 <img src="assets/cru.png" alt="Logo" >

 # Cart
 Sessions are used to track user activity, maintaining the contents of the cart even if the user leaves the website.
-Users can also modify the quantity of items in their cart.
+Users can also modify the quantity, add / remove items on their cart.
+By simulating the placement of an order, and email is sent to the registered user.

 <img src="assets/cart.png" alt="Logo" >